IoannisNezis/Qlue-ls/README.md

 # ⚙️  Configuration

 Qlue-ls can be configured through a `qlue-ls.toml` or `qlue-ls.yml` file.

+Detailed exmplanations can be found in the [documentation](https://docs.qlue-ls.com/04_configuration/).

 Here is the full default configuration
 ```toml